House could vote on Biden’s $1.9 trillion COVID-19 relief package, $1,400 checks Friday

 The bill would provide direct aid to small businesses, include $1,400 direct checks to Americans making less than $75,000 a year, increase the child tax credit and provide funding for vaccine distribution and schools.

-“Just so we can keep this economy going until we can open up the system, open up the economy,” said Congressman Henry Cuellar (D-TX).
+“Just so we can keep this economy going until we can open up the system, open up the economy,” said Congressman Henry Cuellar, D-Texas.

 “I wasn’t sent to Congress to bankrupt the country.
-This is borrowed money,” said Congressman Ralph Norman (R-SC).
+This is borrowed money,” said Congressman Ralph Norman, R-South Carolina.

 Norman says the bill is too expensive.